 The responsibility will be great and the anxiety will remain for months but through careful planning, expert advice and family support, you can resolve the duties in a manner that will provide you with personal satisfaction.

-This article is not intended to be a substitute for advice of a legal counsel or an accountant, which should be sought on specific manners.
+This article is not intended to be a substitute for the advice of a legal counsel or an accountant, which should be sought on specific manners.
 It has been provided by the Tribute Foundation of the New York State Funeral Directors Association.

 After the Funeral, Now What